 While Fear of God has its roots firmly in T-shirts and streetwear staples, it’s beginning to become much more than that, bringing forth a unique take on new American luxury.
 Today, Fear of God is all about creating everyday clothes with a touch of sophistication and all-American spirit –– everything from the color to the silhouettes and even the emotions captured are distinctly American.
 The brand draws on more than just hip-hop and grunge, there are also nods to Wall Street, Californian skate culture, varsity jackets, and classic denim.

 Fear of God

-What started as a more affordable and attainable diffusion line named F.O.G. was rebranded as ‘Essentials’ in 2018, although its concept remained the same –– providing stripped-back wardrobe essentials like hoodies, T-shirts and sweatpants, all with that Fear of God quality and fit, but at a fraction of the price.
-Often sold-out, each piece focuses on wearability, comfort and timelessness, making them versatile additions to any wardrobe.
-This season’s casual collection was designed as an accessible entry point to Lorenzo’s vision of new American luxury, featuring weathered black colourways and a tennis-inspired sneaker.
+What started as a more affordable and attainable diffusion line named F.O.G. was rebranded as ‘Essentials’ in 2018, although its concept remained the same –– providing stripped-back wardrobe essentials like hoodies, T-shirts, and sweatpants, all with that Fear of God quality and fit, but at a fraction of the price.
+Often sold-out, each piece focuses on wearability, comfort, and timelessness, making them versatile additions to any wardrobe.
+This season’s casual collection was designed as an accessible entry point to Lorenzo’s vision of new American luxury, featuring weathered black colorways and a tennis-inspired sneaker.